victorialin898/petfinder/README.md

 ### Downloading the datasets
 1. Generate a new Kaggle API token: On Kaggle, log in then click top right user icon > My Account > scroll to API, generate new token, should download JSON file
-2. On your GCP instance, install kaggle, set up directories, copy over your JSON information
+2. On your GCP instance, install kaggle, set up directories, copy over your JSON information:

 ```pip install --user kaggle
 mkdir ~/.kaggle